The Dam Half and Dam Full courses are

 Mile 0-2

-The Dam Half and Dam Full start out on the plush, rolley,
+The Dam Half starts out on the plush, rolling,

 hemlock needle-covered Nature Trail within R.B.Winter State